-STATEMENT BY THE AMERICAN FEDERATION OF LABOR AND CONGRESS OF INDUSTRIAL ORGANIZATIONS and the poor to cope with the ravages of the recession.
+STATEMENT BY THE AMERICAN FEDERATION OF LABOR AND CONGRESS OF INDUSTRIAL ORGANIZATIONS

 The AFL-CIO is pleased to have the opportunity to share its views with the Committee on proposals to reduce funding for essential social programs, such as Medicare, Medicaid, Supplemental Security Income (SSI), Aid to Families with Dependent Children (AFDC) and Child Care programs.
 Organized labor hopes the Committee will decide these proposals are unfair, ill advised and should not be enacted.